-The concentration in Day School Teaching provides the advanced knowledge and pedagogical skills you need to move into day school teaching positions.
+The concentration in Teaching and Practice provides the advanced knowledge and pedagogical skills you need to move into day school and early childhood education teaching positions.
 In your individually designed field practicum, you will work in a local day school two days each week for an entire academic year.
 This will enable you to experience the life of a school not as a visitor, but rather as a junior faculty member.
 You will have ongoing opportunities to reflect on your experiences with the help of your expert mentor-teacher.

 The concentration in Educational Leadership in Synagogues and Communal Settings prepares you for leadership positions in a variety of educational settings.
 Through a seminar and an individually designed field practicum, you will gain practical experience by interning at a site with a mentor and develop your knowledge base in educational leadership and nonprofit management.
 Mentors include a diverse group of talented Jewish educators who will become your colleagues and mentors throughout your career.